Advocacy and Mentorship

 We encourage students to “find their voices” and speak out in classrooms and public forums.
 As students become confident in their abilities, they learn to advocate for issues important to their communities.
 They become powerful spokespersons, testifying at city council and school board meetings.

-Students testify at Mountain View City Council about an education initiative
+Students testify at Mountain View, CA City Council about an education initiative

 Near-Peer models